-- Stairwells and Elevator Shafts all glass for safety - 9.
-Add-on capability all future design work should investigate possibility of building the garage
+- Stairwells and Elevator Shafts all glass for safety - Add-on capability all future design work should investigate possibility of building the garage with the ability to add additional levels in the future.

 - B. Surface Lots - 1.
 Space sizes and configurations to be determined by DCP and AEC.
 All motorcycle pads shall be in concrete.